Guangdong–Hong Kong–Macao Greater Bay Area: Air

+Government and politics

+Public administration

+Starting from May 30, 2019, Hong Kong and Macao residents can use the local self-service terminal system to handle the relevant government services in Nanhai District of Foshan City.
+Guangdong Province has also formally proposed to introduce a credit scoring system to cover Hong Kong and Macao in the next three years, with a view to sharing credit information in the Greater Bay Area and providing credit incentives and sanctions for enterprises in the region.
+There are also plans to promote information sharing between the Mainland, Hong Kong and Macao, and to strengthen police cooperation and exchanges to deal with security threats.

 Culture

-Being part of the Silk Road as well as Chinese international marine gates and trade hotspot for the last two thousand years, GBA features rich palette of cultural and folk traditions, languages, and food.
-Among them, a distinct European ambience – the Cantonese culture with its center in Guangzhou (also known as Canton and formerly romanized as Kwangchow), Macau, eastern Guangxi, and Hong Kong.
+Being part of the Silk Road as well as Chinese international marine gates and trade hotspot for the last two thousand years, GBA has rich cultural and folk traditions, languages, and food.
+Among them, a distinct European ambience – the Cantonese culture with its center in Guangzhou, Macau, eastern Guangxi, and Hong Kong.

+There are many notable foods in Hong Kong, the most famous of which are pineapple oil, cart noodles, egg waffles and Hong Kong-style milk tea.
+A local's day usually starts with a bowl of fish ball noodles or wonton noodles and a cup of soy milk.
+Notable foods in Macao are egg tarts, Chicken cakes and pork jerky.

 Hong Kong and Macau also has its distinct local culture, largely based on Cantonese culture, but also heavily influenced by British and Portuguese colonisation over the past two centuries.

 The distinct feature of Cantonese culture is the Cantonese language and Cantonese cuisine.
-Cantonese language is the official spoken language in the semi-autonomous regions of Hong Kong and Macau.
+Cantonese language is the official spoken language in Hong Kong and Macau.
 In Guangdong and Guangxi, Mandarin Chinese is the official language taught in schools, but Cantonese is most frequently used in everyday life.